druidamix/Opensubtitles-downloader/README.md

 example: osd lord_of_the_rings.mp4

-Add --gui as parameter to choose wich subtitle to download. (zenity)
+Add --gui as parameter to choose which subtitle to download. (zenity)

 ## Release History